-- The calibration instrument has been designed with the utmost care.
+- A battery is used to maintain operating parameters in the unit.
+All operating parameters, including calibration parameters should be checked on a regular basis to insure accuracy and proper operation of the instrument.
+See the troubleshooting section for the procedure on checking the status of the battery. - The calibration instrument has been designed with the utmost care.
 Ease of operation and simplicity of maintenance have been a central theme in the product development.
 Therefore, with proper care the instrument should require very little maintenance.
 Avoid operating the instrument in dirty or dusty environments. - If the outside of the bath becomes soiled, it may be wiped clean with a damp cloth and mild detergent.
-Do not use harsh chemicals on the surface which may damage the paint. - Periodically check the fluid level in the bath to ensure that the level has not dropped.
+Do not use harsh chemicals on the surface, which may damage the paint. - Periodically check the fluid level in the bath to ensure that the level has not dropped.
 A drop in the fluid level affects the stability of the bath.
 Changes in fluid level are dependent upon several factors specific to the conditions in which the equipment is used.
 A schedule cannot be outlined to meet each set of conditions.
 Therefore, the bath should be checked weekly and adjustments made as required. - Heat transfer medium lifetime is dependent upon the type of medium and the conditions of use.
 The fluid should be checked at least every month for the first year and regularly thereafter.
 This fluid check provides a baseline for knowledge of bath operation with clean, usable fluid.
 Once some fluids have become compromised, the break down can occur rapidly.
 Particular attention should be paid to the viscosity of the fluid.
 A significant change in the viscosity can indicate that the fluid is contaminated, being used outside of its temperature limits, contains ice particles, or is close to a chemical breakdown.
 Once data has been gathered, a specific maintenance schedule can be outlined for the instrument.
-Refer to General Operation, Section 8, for more information about the different types of fluids used in calibration baths. - If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material.
-MSDS sheets applicable to all fluids used in the baths should be kept in close proximity to the instrument. - If the mains supply cord becomes damaged, replace it with a cord with the appropriate gauge wire for the current of the bath.
-If there are any questions, call a Hart Authorized Service Center (see Section 1.3) for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with a Hart Authorized Service Center (see Section 1.3) to be sure that the proposed method does not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise.
+Refer to Section 8, General Operation, for more information about the different types of fluids used in calibration baths. - Depending on the cleanliness of the environment, the internal parts (parts behind the front cover only) of the cold bath should be cleaned and/or checked at least every six months for dust and dirt.
+Particular attention should be paid to the condensing coil fins.
+The fins should be vacuumed or brushed free of dust and dirt on a regular basis.
+Dust and dirt inhibit the operation of the condensing coil and thus compromise the performance and lifetime of the cooling system.